UWPCE-PythonCert/Py300/source/debugging.rst

         print("unhandled, unexpected exception:\n", e)
         raise
     else:
-        print("everything worked great")
+        print("do this if there is code you want to run only if no exceptions, caught or not") print("errors here will not be caught by above excepts")
     finally:
         print("this is executed no matter what")
-    print('this is only printed if there is no exception')
+    print('this is only printed if there is no uncaught exception')

 .. nextslide::